xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 Again, we can lift a lot of the code from previous programs.
 The following are stripped-down versions of those  procedures.
 They are greatly simplified  since  I  have  eliminated  niceties like variable lists and  initializers.
-In procedure Alloc, note that the  new call to AddEntry will also  take  care  of  checking for duplicate declarations:
+In procedure `Alloc`, note that the  new call to `AddEntry` will also  take  care  of  checking for duplicate declarations:

 ```delphi